 Local anesthetic is injected into the skin and deeper tissues to reduce the discomfort of the procedure.
-However, when the needle is inserted there will be a feeling of someone pushing in your neck, which is normal.
-The needle may be inserted between your shoulder blades at the base of your neck.
+However, when the needle is inserted there will be a feeling of someone pushing in your knee, which is normal.
+The needle will be inserted in three places in the back.
 When the operator has put the needle in, X-rays will be taken to confirm that the needle is correctly positioned.
 When the operator has confirmed that the needle is in the correct place, the injection will be given and the needle removed.